MASCOT Icon

 Hierarchical Generation Process

-At each turn, a meta-agent generates directives specifying the next speaker with specific instructions, then the selected agent generates a response conditioned on its persona and the directive.
+At each turn, a director agent generates directives specifying the next speaker and a strategy (e.g., "Amplify the user's pride via active-constructive responding"); the selected agent then responds conditioned on its persona and the directive.

 Group Reward Modeling